 ICMS supports research in the mathematical sciences.
-Its core activity is the development and organisation of international workshops and conferences in all areas of mathematics and these attract leading mathematical scientists from the UK and overseas.
-The Overview of ICMS section of this site contains information about our aims, management structure and gender balance policy.
+Its core activity is the development and organisation of international workshops and conferences in all areas of mathematics and these attract leading mathematical scientists from the UK and abroad.

 In addition to workshops, ICMS is involved in a number of other mathematical activities such as small group research programmes, postgraduate training, journal management and outreach.
-Details of current and past projects are available in the Other Activities section.
 ICMS also hosts events organised by other mathematical and related organisations.
-The ICMS Full Calendar lists all workshops, other activities and hosted events.

 The Scientific Director of ICMS is Professor Paul Glendinning.

 The ICMS is located at The Bayes Centre, 47 Potterrow, Edinburgh EH8 9BT.